mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Transform all enemy minions into 1⚔️/1❤️ Magma with no abilities until the end of your opponent's turn.

 name:     Morin-Khur
 text:     Your General gains +3⚔️.
-Whenever your General deals damage, hatch all friendly Eggs.
+Whenever your General deals damage, hatch all allied Eggs.

 name:     Bounded Lifeforce
 text:     Your General becomes 10⚔️/10❤️.